 Method: A literature review was conducted using the PubMed database with search terms ‘COVID- 19, coronavirus, nervous system, and neurological manifestation.
 Initially, 23 pertinent articles were reviewed but fifteen were selected as the basis for this review article.
 Others were discarded due to repetition or insignificant information.

 Results: Multiple studies to date have reported neurological manifestations and neuroradiologic findings in COVID-19 infections.

 Conclusion: There is increasing evidence of central and peripheral nervous system (PNS) involvement due to severe acute respiratory syndrome coronavirus 2 (SARS‐CoV‐2) infection.
 It is important for front-line providers to be more aware of these atypical presentations of COVID-19 infection either with or without respiratory symptoms.
 Neuropathogenesis is still an evolving knowledge for us; hence requires more research in understanding the neurologic facets of COVID‐19 and formulating appropriate management plans accordingly.

 Hussain H. How COVID-19 Affects Both Central and Peripheral Nervous System?.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 4(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.